-Table 5 reports the results of the generalized method of moments (GMM).
-The definitions of the variables used in table 5 are in table 1.
-Superscripts a-c indicate two-way significance levels at the 1%, 5%, and 10% levels.
+Table 5 reports the results of the generalized method of mon CSK implementation and promoting gender (GMM).
+The definitions of the variables used in table 5 are i diversity in this sector, collaboration with table 1.
+Superscripts a-c indicate two-way significance level practitioners and other stakeholders can be the 1%, 5%, and 10% levels.